Nancy Gertner

 Nancy Gertner (born May 22, 1946) is an American lawyer and jurist who was a United States district judge of the U.S. District Court for the District of Massachusetts from 1994 until retiring in 2011.
 She is now a professor of practice at Harvard Law School.

 Early life and education

 Gertner was born in New York City, the granddaughter of Jewish immigrants from Poland and Hungary.
 Her father, Moishe Gertner, owned a linoleum business; her mother Sadie Gertner was a housewife.
 Her family lived in a tenement until she was seven years old, when they moved to Flushing, New York.
 At Flushing High School she was a cheerleader, a member of the staff of her high school's literary magazine, runner-up for homecoming queen, and valedictorian of her class.
-Gertner received her Bachelor of Arts degree from Barnard College of Columbia University in 1967 and a Master of Arts and a Juris Doctor from Yale University and Yale Law School, respectively, in 1971.
+Gertner received her Bachelor of Arts degree from Barnard College in 1967 and a Master of Arts and a Juris Doctor from Yale University and Yale Law School, respectively, in 1971.
 While attending Yale, Gertner became friends with Hillary Rodham and met Bill Clinton.